rfc-2549/sakisafe/README.md

 openbsd...)

 2.3.
 You can also use Docker.
 I am not a Docker advocate.
-But apparently running "docker build-x" or something like that just works.
+But apparently running `docker build -t sakisafe . && docker run -it sakisafe` or something like that just works.

 3. Create a 'f' directory in the directory sakisafe will run with `mkdir f`.
 Make sure that the user which will run sakisafe.pl can